lucasnantonio/lucasnantonio.github.io/src/posts/petal/Insights.md

   - We didn't need advanced algorithms to deliver value to 80% of users.
 Most of their transactions tend to be with the same merchants and can be categorized with simple rules.
 Getting the other 20% right is another story, but not needed for an MVP like ours.
 ---

+# Introduction

-> How might we help new-to-credit customers understand and control their spend so they're more comfortable and responsible using the Petal card?
+How might we help new-to-credit customers understand and control their spend so they're more comfortable and responsible using the Petal card?

-## Customer outcomes
+# Customer outcomes

 1. Understand if my spend is trending up or down compared to the past
 2. Understand where are my biggest opportunities to cut back

-## Design questions
+# Design questions

 1. Which visual representations are best suited for each outcome?
 2. How should we break down spend?
 By categories, by merchants, by place?